MicrosoftDocs/memdocs/memdocs/intune/user-help/sync-your-device-manually-windows.md

 - Windows 10
 - Windows 11

-Syncing forces your device to connect with Intune to get the latest updates, requirements, and communications from your organization.
+Sync the enrolled device you're using for work to get the latest updates, requirements, and communications from your organization.
 Company Portal regularly syncs devices as long as you have a Wi-Fi connection.
-However, if you ever need to disconnect for an extended period of time, you can manually sync to get any updates you missed when you return.
+However, if you ever need to disconnect for an extended period of time, you can manually sync the device when you return to get any updates you missed.

 Syncing can also help resolve work-related downloads or other processes that are in progress or stalled.
 If you're experiencing slow or unusual behavior while installing or using a work app, try syncing your device to see if an update or requirement is missing.

 You can start a sync from the Company Portal app, desktop taskbar or Start menu, and from the device Settings app.
 Company Portal app functionality is supported on Windows 10 devices running the Creator's Update (1703) or later, and Windows 11.

-All Windows devices can be synced from the device Settings app.
+All devices running Windows can be synced from the Settings app.

 ## Sync from Company Portal app for Windows
 Complete these steps to sync your Windows 10/11 device.